Examples

 Solution:

-The same previous example if one of the sisters were awarded the entire property, compensating the other in cash for half the amount at which it is valued in the public deed of division of the same.
+The same example above if one of the sisters were awarded the entire property, compensating the other in cash for half the amount at which it is valued in the public deed of division of the same.

 Solution: